SAHU-01/Girlscript-Odisha-Summit/README.md

-# Girlscript Odisha Summit
+# TIYLChallenge
-Event Website for Firlscript Odisha Summit 2021
-This event website is made by girlscript rourkela(framework),sambalpur(features) and bhubaneswar(moderation)
+Event Website for #TIYL Challenge 2021 this event website is made by girlscript rourkela and crowdsource influencers